The Nest

 Go Back To Previous Page

-What precisely the capital contribution fee in NYC means?
+What precisely does the capital contribution fee in NYC mean?

 It remains a one-time charge generally associated with the transfer of title on a property.
 It remains part of a condo or homeowners association, and the buyer or the seller typically pays the fee at settlement to the association.

 There’s a good reason why many buildings charge capital contribution fees.
-They bolster the reserve fund, which is essentially the community’s saving account and the balance sheet.
+They bolster the reserve fund, essentially the community’s savings account and the balance sheet.
 These reserves serve as a cushion for future large-scale maintenance projects, which include repairing and updating:

 • Elevators